- Employment Law

 After filing for bankruptcy, a debtor must complete a second, mandatory credit counseling process within 180 days of the filing.
 The debtor is also required to propose a repayment plan that must meet the requirements of the bankruptcy code and is fair.
 The plan is reviewed by the creditors and the court and, once it is accepted by the bankruptcy judge, the debtor must begin making payments as per the established prepayment plan.
 Ongoing compliance with the repayment plan is monitored by the trustee and court, and once the debt is repaid the case is closed.
 If a debtor does not make the scheduled payments, their case may be dismissed and their creditors could seek to foreclose on property or take other debt-collection steps.

-If you are considering filing a Chapter 13 Bankruptcy, please call our Tampa office in Carrollwood.
+If you are considering filing a Chapter 13 Bankruptcy, please call our Tampa office.
 When you call, an attorney will be happy to discuss your situation and determine your best options.